 Extract: An extract, most often from hemp, is an oily substance derived from cannabis which includes plant materials, waxes, fatty acids, cannabinoids, and terpenoids.
 This extract can be consumed directly or used as a base ingredient to create other types of products.

 Extraction: The process by which one of several available extraction methods are used to create a phytocannabinoid-rich oil extract from the cannabis plant.

-Full Spectrum: Referring to a cannabinoid spectrum containing a full range of cannabinoids, terpenes, and other cannabis compounds in relation to what is commonly found in hemp.
-More information can be found in our spectrum section under full spectrum.
+Full Spectrum: Referring to a cannabinoid spectrum containing a full range of cannabinoids, terpenes, and other cannabis compounds in relation to what is commonly found in hemp - including a trace amount of THC.

 Hemp: A type of cannabis bred as a fibrous material for use in a wide variety of applications.
 Hemp contains a low THC content.
 Hemp is often grown outdoors and is able to be grown in most climates.

 Hemp Oil: This is a broad term used to describe an oil created from hemp.
-This could mean hemp seed oil or a cannabinoid-rich extract.
+This could mean an omega-3 rich hemp seed oil or a cannabinoid-rich CBD extract.
 As a consumer, you should ensure you understand the difference to understand what is in the product you are purchasing.

 Industrial Hemp: This is a classification of hemp defined by the federal government.
 By legal definition, a cannabis plant must contain less than 0.3% THC by dry weight to qualify as industrial hemp.

 Liposomes: Small spherical sacs containing hemp oil extract used to increase the bioavailability and effectiveness of a product.